10 Nasty Dog Tumors Detectable on the Skin (Vet Approved)

 If you do detect a weird growth, it’s very important to visit the vet to learn about the cause and if it needs to be treated.
 Below are some tumors that you might find by visually inspecting or touching your dog’s skin.

 1. Mammary-Gland Tumors

 These tumors are rarely found in unspayed females.
 However, if your dog is not spayed, these tumors are fairly common.
 The tumor can be detected by touch, can be large or small in shape, and they are most often located in the glands closest to a dog’s groin.
 Larger tumors, measuring more than an inch and a half tend to have a worse prognosis.
-Tumors that are attached to the skin often are cancerous, whereas tumors that can be moved with by applying pressure are more likely to be benign.
+Tumors that are attached to the skin often are cancerous, whereas tumors that can be moved by applying pressure are more likely to be benign.

 2. Testicular Tumors

 Testicles that are enlarged, or the presence of one testicle that is larger than another, is often a likely tip-off to testicular cancer.
 If you notice any change in the shape of a dog’s testicles, get in touch with a vet for an examination.
-Note that dogs with undescended testicles are very likely to develop testicular cancer, so if that is this case with your dog, be vigilant to swelling of the descended testicle or your dog’s abdomen.
+Note that dogs with undescended testicles are very likely to develop testicular cancer, so if that is the case with your dog, be vigilant to swelling of the descended testicle or your dog’s abdomen.
 Neutered dogs can’t develop testicular cancer.

 3. Mast Cell Tumors

 One of the most common skin tumors in dogs, mast cell tumors are raised growths that appear on your dog’s skin.
 Tumors caused by mast cells are cancerous.
 Vets can determine if a lump on your dog’s skin is the result of mast cell growth through a needle aspiration of the lump.

 If you spot a bright red hairless bump on your dog’s skin, you may feel alarmed, particularly since histiocytomas often appear overnight.
 The good news is that histiocytoma tumors are benign.
 However, as with any bumps, it’s always recommended that you have a vet inspect and diagnose the issue.